 Sometimes, the best way to get a fresh perspective is to take absolutely everything off, do a little dusting, and then begin to place the pieces back one-by-one until it feels like there is a clean balance.
 “What goes back up looks fresh and authentic, not overly stylized,” notes Allen.

 Many times, the telltale sign of an over-decorated room lies within the owner's inability to part with pieces that soon become clutter.
 It’s time to get out that proverbial red pen and get to work!

 The Fix: “Edit, edit, edit.”

 Maureen Stevens suggests we look to what’s attractive but also has functionality when making judgments on furniture.
 For example, “A stool is amazingly functional when getting dressed,” she advises.
-Yet it can also display aesthetic value to the overall room.
-Further, Stevens wants you to be cut-throat when you’re deciding what will go on the walls.
-This is a less is more situation which Stevens knows to make an impact.
+Yet, it can also display aesthetic value to the overall room.
+Further, Stevens wants you to be cutthroat when you’re deciding what will go on the walls.
+This is a "less is more" situation.
 That one art piece that does make the cut is all the more poignant.
 Elite Designer at Decorist, Briana Nix, seconds this; “Jump on the Marie Kondo bandwagon and keep only what brings you joy.”

 The Mishap: There’s no clear direction.

 According to Kenneth Boyer of Atelier k, an over-decorated space could be compared to one that has so many layers, it becomes distracting to the eye.